Biden Holds 1st Call As President With China's Xi As Trade, Security Issues Loom

 "The two leaders also exchanged views on countering the COVID-19 pandemic, and the shared challenges of global health security, climate change, and preventing weapons proliferation," the White House said in its statement.

 The U.S.-China relationship has been on a rollercoaster in recent years.
 Former President Donald Trump, who tried to pressure China into changing its trade policy using tariffs, at first courted Xi and claimed to have "great chemistry" with him.
-But the relationship soured after the coronavirus pandemic, which Trump blamed on China.
+But that friendship soured after the coronavirus pandemic, which Trump blamed on China.
 The two leaders had their final conversation in March 2020.

-The Communist Party's top foreign policy official, Yang Jiechi, told a U.S. audience earlier this month that the Biden administration should choose a different path from Trump, saying, "We need to respect each other, seek common ground while putting aside differences, keep disagreements under effective control and expand common interests."
+In a read-out of the call in official Chinese media, Xi was quoted as saying cooperation between the two countries was the "only correct choice," urging the resumption of dialogue, which had been mostly severed during Trump's final months in office.

+"China-U.S. confrontation will definitely be a disaster for both countries and the world," Xi was quoted as saying.
+"The two countries should work together, meet each other half way... focus on cooperation, manage differences, and promote the healthy and stable development of China-U.S. relations."

-The Biden administration doesn't plan to throw out all of Trump's China policy, officials told reporters.
+The Biden administration doesn't plan to reverse all of Trump's China policy, senior U.S. officials told reporters ahead of the call.

 "We looked at what the Trump administration did over four years and found merit in the basic proposition of an intense strategic competition with China and the need for us to engage in that vigorously, systematically across every instrument of our government and every instrument of our power," one official said.